On action ground states of defocusing nonlinear Schr\"odinger equations: Numerical explorations

 \subsection{Vortices and critical angular velocity.}

-The rotational force in (\ref{model}) could lead to quantized vortices in the ground state, which differs the defocusing NLS significantly from the focusing case and is of great interest in applications.
-The vortex phenomenon has been well studied in the context of energy ground states \cite{BaoCai}, and now we investigate the counterpart for the action ground states.
+The rotational force in (\ref{model}) could induce quantized vortices in the ground state.
+This distinguishes the defocusing RNLS significantly from the focusing case and is of great interest in various applications.
+The vortex phenomenon has been well studied in the context of energy ground states\cite{BaoCai}, and now we investigate the counterpart for the action ground states.
+Besides the usual rotating speed $\Omega$, the chemical potential parameter $\omega$ in fact will also play an important role for the action ground sates in the pattern formation as we shall see below.
+This will make the vortex phenomena more fruitful.

 Our numerical computations show that for any $\omega<-1$, there exists a critical angular velocity $0<\Omega^c<1$ depending on $\omega$ such that when $0\leq\Omega<\Omega^c$, the density profile of action ground state is unchanged, i.e., $|\phi_{\Omega,\omega}|^2=\phi_{\omega}^2$.
 It remains radially symmetric, and $S_g(\Omega,\omega)\equiv S_g(\omega)=S_g(\Omega=0,\omega)$.
 This is consistent with \cref{thm:defocusing} and is in fact a stronger result.
 When $\Omega>\Omega^c$, a radially symmetric central vortex starts to appear in the action ground state $\phi_{\Omega,\omega}$ and $S_g(\Omega,\omega)<S_g(\omega)$.
 These findings are demonstrated through \cref{fig:AGSdensity_p3gmx1gmy1_nearOmgc} and \cref{fig:SgMgvsOmg_wn5}.
 The former plots the density of the action ground states around the critical angular velocity $\Omega^c$ for $\omega=-2,-10,-50$, and the latter plots the change of the ground state action $S_g(\Omega,\omega)$ and mass $M_g(\Omega,\omega)$ with respect to $\Omega$ under $\omega=-5$.
 When $\Omega$ further increases, \cref{fig:AGSdensity_p3gmx1gmy1_wn5} which plots the action ground states for fixed $\omega=-5$ and different $\Omega$, show that a complex vortex lattice pattern is gradually formed with the number of vortices rapidly increasing, and the density function becomes no longer radially symmetric.